Lake Lansing Park North: Facilities

-In addition to the trails, Park North has picnic grounds, a softball diamond, horseshoe pits, volleyball and basketball courts, a cross country ski rental shop open during the winter, and two playgrounds.
+In addition to the trails, Park North has picnic grounds, a softball diamond, horseshoe pits, volleyball and basketball courts, a cross country ski rental shop open during the winter, two playgrounds, and a disc golf course called Tadpole Beach.
+This course offers 18 holes perfect for beginner level disc golfers.
 There are also three shelters constructed around the park that can be reserved for events.
 Depending on the shelter, they can hold between 60 and 240 people.

 There are three full hiking and skiing trails and two cutoff trails that cover approximately 5.3 mi total according to the Ingham County Parks office.
 They are mostly wooded with a few boardwalks across marshy areas.
 Dogs must be on leash.
 On top of the current 410 acre, a Michigan Department of Natural Resources grant is expected to acquire an additional 120 acre for Park North.